JuliaLang/PackageCompiler.jl/docs/src/apps.md

 Julia 1.3, and described in the following [blog post](https://julialang.org/blog/2019/11/artifacts).
 The artifact system is a declarative way of downloading and using "external files" like binaries and libraries.
 How this is used in practice is described later.
+Another useful tool is the Julia package [RelocatableFolders.jl](https://github.com/JuliaPackaging/RelocatableFolders.jl).

 ## Creating an app